Top Vegetables for Hypertrophy: A Guide

 Can vegetables be a source of protein for muscle growth?

-While vegetables are not a significant source of protein compared to animal products, some vegetables such as peas, edamame, and spinach do contain protein.
-Including a variety of protein sources, including vegetables, can contribute to overall protein intake for muscle growth.
+Most vegetables do not provide significant amounts of protein compared to animal sources, though options like peas, edamame, and spinach do contain some.
+Including a variety of protein sources, both plant and animal, supports overall protein intake for muscle growth.